Veterinary Diagnostic Lab

 Our team uses electromagnetic radiation along with other veterinary technologies for diagnostic imaging, allowing our vets to capture very detailed images of your companion's internal structures.

-The Wachusett Animal Hospital and Pet Retreat in-house vet lab contains a variety of advanced technology and tools that our vets use to give you and your pet an accurate diagnosis.
+The Wachusett Animal Hospital and Pet Retreat in-house veterinary diagnostic laboratory contains a variety of advanced technology and tools that our vets use to give you and your pet an accurate diagnosis.
 Some of the services we have include ultrasounds, digital radiography (X-rays) and more.